redien/reuse-lang/design-decisions/2020-12-04-replace-sexp-parser-with-tokenizer.md

 - Optimize string operations and write the parser completely in Reuse

   - The most portable solution.
-  - Additional language primitives are needed to reduce allocations when working with strings.
+  - Additional language primitives are needed to reduce allocations when building substrings.
   - The tokenizer could always be rewritten in reuse if the allocation issues are solved.